 Before the exam, you will be asked to remove all jewelry and clothing from the waist up, and you will be asked to wear a gown that opens in the front

 Please advise the technologist if you have any particular symptoms or can describe an abnormality.
 Also, be sure to mention any family history of breast cancer.

 During your mammogram, the technologist will gently position each breast imaging plate to apply compression to the breast.
 Compression aids in visualizing the tissue and helps to see potential abnormalities that could be obscured by overlying breast tissue.
 You should expect to feel pressure from the compression, and some women who have sensitive breasts may feel discomfort.
 The compression will only last for a few moments and no discomfort should be felt following the exam.
 After each view, the breast will be repositioned to optimize any additional views.

 After Your Visit

-After your study is over, the images will be evaluated by one of our Board-Certified Radiologists who specializing in breast imaging.
-A final report will be sent to your physician who can then discuss the results, and any follow up recommendations with you in detail.
+After your study is over, the images will be evaluated by one of our Board-Certified Radiologists who specialize in breast imaging.
+A final report will be sent to your physician who can then discuss the results, and any follow-up recommendations with you in detail.